Villa De Leyva (1)

 Our ten days has been about “ruins” and yesterday we arrived in the “biggest open-air museum in the world,” the city of Rome.

 The day began with ruins.
 We woke up in Gaeta, the port where we were leaving our ship.
-Looming high above us were two joined forts, one 6th century Gothic wars, the other constructed under the Bourbons.
+Looming high above us were two joined forts, one from 6th century Gothic wars, the other constructed under the Bourbons.
 Today, it serves as part of the Italian Navy’s training facility, but it’s a reminder of the conflict that marked the Italian peninsula after the end of the Pax Romana.
 (Gaeta was, until recently, the home of the US Sixth fleet, the latest in the line of defenders; the fleet has moved to Naples).

 Carolyn wondered why Gaeta was not in the Lonely Planet.
 I pointed out that the guidebook was already 900 pages (thank you Wikipedia; ouch, I did say that?).